Skip to content

 app = cosalette.App(name="scanner-bridge", version="1.0.0")

-The framework matches the Stream[Barcode] parameter in the handler to the registered StreamablePort[Barcode] by type at startup.
-A missing or mismatched adapter raises a TypeError before the app runs.
+The framework matches the Stream[T] parameter in the handler to the registered port by item type at startup.

 Step 3 — Write the handler